BenjaminSiskoo/nSide/README.txt

     AxROM (AMROM only; AOROM has no quality database coverage) BNROM
     GNROM/MHROM

+   Made the MMC3 read the PPU's address bus (status.chr_abus) instead of ticking on every CHR ROM/RAM read.

    Added support for VRC2a, which is similar to VRC2c except that CHR banks are right-shifted by 1. "cartridge/chip/pinout/chr-shift" indicates the shift